Prohibition: A Lesson Not Learned

 It has no medical value.
 (Cannabis was listed as a medicine in the U.S. Pharmacopeia until 1943 when mounting pressure from Anslinger’s campaign forced it out.)

 The majority of Americans today are at odds with the Federal Government’s enforcement of Prohibition because it violates the time-honored American spirit of freedom.
 It is unconstitutional for Congress to abolish freedom of choice and create a police state to keep cannabis away from children.
 Children are in the presence of alcohol, tobacco, and prescription drugs every day.
-Responsible adults do not deliberately expose children to substances that could harm them.
+Responsible adults do not expose children to substances that could harm them.

 Prohibition, however, will continue until a national forum allows people to openly talk about cannabis.
-This no longer America when people like George H.W.
+This is no longer America when people like George H.W.
 Bush Sr. tell voters that public debate is not permitted.

 The Frog in the Pot

 Americans are like the frog that sits in a pot of water that slowly heats over a burner.
-The change in temperature is so gradual the poor frog does not realize what is happening until it is too late.
+The change in temperature is so gradual the frog does not realize what is happening until it is too late.
 If that frog suddenly felt the full heat of drug prohibition, it would instantly jump from the pot.

 Suggested Guidelines for Re-Legalizing Marijuana